fabric/fabric/sites/docs/upgrading.rst

   use case is no longer a second-class citizen; instead, the library functionality has been designed first, with the CLI/task features built on top of it.
+- Additionally, within the CLI use case, version 1 placed too much emphasis on 'lazy' interactive prompts for authentication secrets or even connection parameters, driven in part by a lack of strong configuration mechanisms.
+Over time it became clear this wasn't worth the tradeoffs of confusing noninteractive behavior and difficult debugging or testing procedures.

+  Version 2 takes an arguably cleaner approach (based on functionality added to v1 over time) where users are encouraged to leverage the configuration system and/or request prompts for runtime secrets at the start of the process; if the system determines it's missing information partway through, it raises exceptions instead of prompting.
 - Invoke's design includes :ref:`explicit user-facing testing functionality
   <testing-user-code>`; if you didn't find a way to write tests for your
   Fabric-using code before, it should be much easier now.